 Students admitted under Provisional status must earn a grade of B- or better in all courses taken in the first year.
 Failure to meet this requirement will result in dismissal from the program.

-No credit is granted for graduate courses in which a grade lower than a B- has been received, or in the case where courses are evaluated as either Credit/No Credit, where no credit is given.
-Grades lower than a B-, however, will appear on the student’s transcript and will be computed into the student’s GPA, although the student may not use the course for degree requirements.
+No credit is granted for graduate courses in which a grade lower than a B- has been received.
+For courses offered as CR/NC, to qualify for “credit”, the work of the student must be at the B- level or higher.
+Grades lower than a B- and NC, however, will appear on the student’s transcript and letter grades will be computed into the student’s GPA, although these courses will not fulfill degree requirements.

 Graduate students who do not meet other academic/program standards will be dismissed from their graduate program.
 This process entails a warning letter from the chair of the graduate program to the student.
 If the necessary academic standards are not attained within a period specified by the graduate program, the graduate program’s chair informs the appropriate Dean that the student be dismissed from the program.